NeuroLaunch/CITest_Auditory_Perception_Platform/README.md

 The software, currently at __version 1.27__, has been tested with MATLAB R2017B running on the Windows 7 and Windows 10 operating systems.
 Earlier versions of CITest (contact S. Bierer for access) were designed to run on MATLAB R2007B and higher.
 No additional toolboxes are required.

 The program requires installation of the Bionic Ear Data Collection System (BEDCS), version 1.18, available from the (Advanced Bionics Corporation)[https://advancedbionics.com/us/en/home.html].
 To generate electrical stimulation through an implant, an Advanced Bionics research interface compatible with BEDCS is also required.
-Without this hardware connection, which allows an implant to be controlled by the host PC, only the "demo" mode of CITest can be run.
+Without this hardware connection, which enables an implant to be controlled by the host PC, only the "demo" mode of CITest will function.

 ### Features